Hank Pym: 2010s

 Hank Pym creates Avengers Academy, a program to help train young people with newly acquired superpowers.
-Pym returns to his Giant-Man identity.
-Pym later joins the superhero team known as the Secret Avengers.
-When a future version of Pym's sentient robot Ultron conquers the world of the present in the "Age of Ultron" storyline, a time-travel plan involving Wolverine and the Invisible Woman succeeds in having the past Pym make a change in his creation of Ultron, which destroys the robot with a computer virus.
+He returns to his Giant-Man identity, and later joins the superhero team: Secret Avengers.
+In the "Age of Ultron" storyline, Pym travels through time to destroy his robot, Ultron, who had managed to conquer the world.

-Pym and Monica Chang, A.I.
-Division Chief of the espionage agency S.H.I.E.L.D., assemble a new team called the Avengers A.I., consisting of Pym, Victor Mancha (his "grandson" by way of Ultron), the Vision, and a Doombot.
-The team is later joined by Alexis, who is eventually revealed to be one of six sentient A.I.s to be spawned from the Ultron virus along with Dimitrios.
-Months later, Pym, again using the Yellowjacket identity, is shown as a member of the Illuminati.

-Later, an accident merges Pym and Ultron during Ultron's latest attack.
-The hybrid human/machine eventually abandons Earth.
-A funeral service is held in Pym's honor, and Scott Lang receives one of Hank's labs.
+In another adventure, Pym and Monica Chang, A.I.
+Division Chief of the espionage agency S.H.I.E.L.D., assemble a new team called the Avengers A.I.
+A few months later, Pym, using his Yellowjacket identity, is shown as a member of the Illuminati.
+At one point, Pym is presumed dead and a funeral service is held in his honor.
+Scott Lang receives one of Pym's labs according to the will.